kerojosh96/Josh-s-Data-Structures-Hand-Book/Dictionary.md

 A dictionary is useful a person needs fast retrieval of data.
 Some common uses include database indexing, error checking and password authentication.

-a dictionary is not very useful when order of elements matters or iteration is needed .
+a dictionary is not very useful when order of elements matters or iteration is needed.

 # Example